Coro (footballer): Goa

-On 18 July 2017, 34-year-old Coro signed for Indian Super League franchise FC Goa after a brief stint in the Cypriot First Division with Doxa Katokopias FC.
-He scored his first goal for the club on 19 November, finding the net in the 25th minute of a 3–2 away victory over Chennaiyin FC.
-Two hat-tricks followed on 30 November and 9 December, helping the hosts defeat Bengaluru FC (4–3) and Kerala Blasters FC (5–2), and he eventually won the Golden Boot with 18 goals.
+On 18 July 2017, 34-year-old Coro signed for Indian Super League franchise Goa after a brief stint in the Cypriot First Division with Doxa Katokopias.
+He scored his first goal for the club on 19 November, finding the net in the 25th minute of a 3–2 away victory over Chennaiyin.
+Two hat-tricks followed on 30 November and 9 December, helping the hosts defeat Bengalaru (4–3) and Kerala Blasters (5–2), and he eventually won the Golden Boot with 18 goals.

 On 30 April 2018, Coro renewed his contract by one year.
 He continued his good form the following season by scoring a league-best 16 goals, also being awarded the Golden Ball and helping his team reach the finals.

 On 25 May 2019, Coro agreed to another extension at the Fatorda Stadium.
+He left at the end of 2019–20; with two back-to-back Golden Boots claimed during his tenure – he also lost the individual accolade in his last season to Nerijus Valskis by one goal– he was the only player in the competition's history to achieve this feat.

 Later career

-Coro joined CD Atlético Baleares on 29 September 2020.
+Coro joined Atlético Baleares on 29 September 2020.
 The following June, he left.